- Peruvian culture is a mix of Spanish, Indigenous and African influences.

 Within the country, however, isolated geographic regions have allowed some specific customs to remain alive with less influence from outside sources.
 These regions are divided among the coastal desert, the Andes mountains, and the Amazon rainforest.
-Each of these factors come into play when talking about this country’s national identity.
+All these combining customs and regional-specific histories come into play when talking about this country’s national identity.

 Peruvian Religion And Festivals

 The vast majority of the population of Peru reports Catholicism as their religious identity (81.3%), this is followed by Protestantism (12.9%), other religions (3.3%), and no religious affiliation (2.9%).
 In order to help spread the Catholic faith, colonists often built large monasteries and cathedrals over important Incan religious sites.
 Indigenous beliefs have been combined with Catholic teachings over time to create a unique religious atmosphere in this country.

 This combination can be seen in the many religious festivals and celebrations that take place here.
-In Cuzco, for example, the Inti Raymi festival still occurs every year during the winter solstice (on June 24).
+In Cuzco, for example, the Inti Raymi festival still occurs every year during the winter solstice, sometime in late June.
 This event was practiced by the Incas to honor the sun god, Inti.

-5. Cuisine Of Peru
+Cuisine Of Peru

 The cuisine of Peru varies depending on the geographic location.
-Along the coast, one of the most popular dishes is ceviche.
+Along the Pacific coast, one of the most popular dishes is ceviche.
 This dish is prepared by marinating raw seafood with lime juice and serving it with a garnish of sweet potato and toasted corn.
 In the rainforest, a typical dish is the tacacho.
-Tacachos are smashed green plantain that is formed into a ball, filled with meat (usually pork), wrapped in a banana tree leaf, and cooked.
+Tacachos are smashed green plantain formed into a ball, filled with meat (usually pork), wrapped in a banana tree leaf, and cooked.
 In the Andes region, guinea pig (called cuy) is a traditional meal and can be served either fried or baked.

 Peru is also home to creole dishes, which tend to be concentrated in the capital city Lima.
 Peruvian creole has evolved from the influence of Chinese and African dishes.
-Two of the most popular creole dishes are: lomo saltado, a beef stir fry served with french fries over rice, and anticuchos, marinated beef hearts cooked on skewers.
+Two of the most popular creole dishes are: Lomo Saltado, a beef stir fry served with french fries over rice, and Anticuchos, marinated beef hearts cooked on skewers.

 The music of Peru is just as diverse as the food and has as much history as the religious traditions.
 It has developed over the years from an influence of Spanish, African, and Andean musical traditions.
-The national instrument of Peru is the charango, which is a stringed instrument that belongs to the flute family.
+The national instrument of Peru is the charango, which is a stringed instrument that belongs to the lute family.
 It was created in this country in an attempt to imitate the sounds of the vihuela from Spain.
 Another important instrument here is the cajón, a hollow wooden box with a hole on one side.
 Performers typically sit on top of the box and strike it with their hands to keep rhythm.
-This percussion instrument was created by African slaves along the coastal areas and today, is a centerpiece in Afro-Peruvian music.
+This percussion instrument was created by African slaves along the coastal areas and today is a centerpiece in Afro-Peruvian music.
 From the Andes region of this country are flutes, panpipes, and other wind instruments.

-3. Peruvian Arts And Literature
+Peruvian Arts And Literature

 Artwork in Peru has a similar timeline to the literature.
 Ancient Peruvian peoples left behind important traces of stone sculptures, ceramics, and textiles.
 In 1919, the Fine Arts School in Lima was founded, having a significant influence over the painting styles of that time.
 Today, Chulucanas pottery, characterized by its black and white geometric designs, continues to be produced in the northern region of the country and is exported internationally.

-2. Sports In Peru
+Sports In Peru

-1. Social Beliefs And Customs In Peru
+Social Beliefs And Customs In Peru

 The social beliefs and customs of Peru are diverse and depend on a number of factors.
-Because of the history and widespread practice of Catholicism, this religion has a significant influence over many of the social beliefs today.
+Because of the history and widespread practice of Catholicism, religion has a significant influence over many of the social beliefs today.
 Sundays are primarily reserved for attending church service and having a family get together in the afternoon for lunch.